 = Total Direct Costs

 - + Indirect/Overhead Costs (supervision/oversight)

 - + Markup (add this cost if you outsource your custodial services) **

 = Total Cost to Clean your Facilities

 **Important Note: While you typically pay an outsourced vendor a mark-up, most organizations save money by outsourcing due to the elevated cost of labor and labor related items associated with an in- house team.

 While all the items in the formula must be considered, it is Labor and Labor Related costs that account for nearly 75% of the total budget for cleaning a facility.
 Calculating labor cost is a rather straightforward formula:

-Total Hours Required to Clean Your Facility X Average Rate of Pay for Cleaners and Supervision
+Total Hours Required to Clean Your Facility Multiplied by the Average Rate of Pay for Cleaners and Supervision